There are many reasons why your AC system freezes up.

 Broken blower motor or relay—A blower motor going at an inaccurate speed or not turning on at all can lead to freezing.
 It can also be intermittent, going at top speed and decelerating after it gets too hot.
 Or a relay might force it to work one time and not the next.
 In either case, you will need to contact Teays Valley Service Experts to fix the problem.

-Booking annual AC maintenance or heat pump maintenance could help you avoid this problem.
+Booking annual AC maintenance could help you avoid this problem.
 Our pros will meticulously inspect and clean your unit, which often allows us to catch small problems before they turn into huge issues.